-An intimate yoga studio in a peaceful garden setting close to the heart of Sandton, situated in Riverclub, Johannesburg.
+An intimate yoga & pilates studio in a peaceful garden setting close to the heart of Sandton, situated in Riverclub, Johannesburg.
 It is close to Sandton, Parkmore, Morningside, Duxberry and Bryanston and surrounding suburbs.

-We follow Hatha Yoga practices and our classes vary from classic Hatha classes to Vinyasa Flow, Challenge Yoga classes and Yin Yoga Practices, as well as Stott Pilates.
+We follow varied Yoga & Pilates practices and our classes vary from classic Hatha classes to Vinyasa Flow, Challenge Yoga classes and Yin Yoga Practices, as well as Stott Pilates.
 We like to have a relaxed atmosphere and our students become part of our yoga community.

 We offer group classes for all ages and abilities, adapting classes accordingly, as well as offering props and alternatives for each individual.

 Our classes are small, which means that we are able to devote more attention to each person.

 Each group class is 1 hour (express class) to 1 hour 30 minutes.
-Each class will include approximately 10 minutes of Pranayama (breathwork), just over an hour of Asana practice (postures) and approximately 10 minutes of Savasana (meditation/relaxation).
+Each 90 minute yoga class will include approximately 10 minutes of Pranayama (breathwork), just over an hour of Asana practice (postures) and approximately 10 minutes of Savasana (meditation/relaxation).
 A minimum of 1 hour is recommended for a private class.

 All our teachers are fully qualified and continue to enrich their knowledge base with workshops and post teacher training studies.